Automating Repetitive Tasks with Cron Jobs

 What Is a Cron Job?

 A cron job is a time-based job scheduler in Unix-like operating systems.
 It allows you to run scripts or commands automatically at specified times or intervals.
-Think of it as your server’s built-in calendar for routine tasks.

 Understanding the Cron Syntax